Exponential smoothing: Choosing the initial smoothed value

 Note that in the definition above, $s_0$ (the initial output of the exponential smoothing algorithm) is being initialized to $x_0$ (the initial raw data or observation).
 Because exponential smoothing requires that, at each stage, we have the previous forecast $s_{t-1}$, it is not obvious how to get the method started.
 We could assume that the initial forecast is equal to the initial value of demand; however, this approach has a serious drawback.
 Exponential smoothing puts substantial weight on past observations, so the initial value of demand will have an unreasonably large effect on early forecasts.
 This problem can be overcome by allowing the process to evolve for a reasonable number of periods (10 or more) and using the average of the demand during those periods as the initial forecast.
-There are many other ways of setting this initial value, but it is important to note that the smaller the value of $\alpha$, the more sensitive your forecast will be on the selection of this initial smoother value $s_0$.
+There are many other ways of setting this initial value, but the smaller the value of $\alpha$, the more sensitive the forecast will be on the selection of this initial smoother value $s_0$.